BobaBoard/boba-docs/docs/engineering/philosophy.md

+---
+sidebar_position: 6
+---

-# Philosophy (draft)
+# Engineering Philosophy (draft)

 This page documents the principles leading our engineering choices.
 It's an extreme WIP.

 ## Keep costs low

-- As little required "paid software" as possible
+- As little required "paid software" in the critical path as possible.
+Ideally none.
   - This is also helpful for people running their own separate instances.
-- the higher the costs, the more theres the risk of a single point of failure when it comes to funding, the more we risk having to rely on big donors
+- The higher the costs, the higher the risk of a single point of failure when it comes to funding.
-- a paid solution can be used in the short term if there's a clear path out of it/taken is care to ensure that we do indeed have an out that wont collpse the whole codebase/is opt in for people running separate instances.
+- A paid solution can be used in the short term under the following conditions:

-## Easy onboarding of new collaborators
+  - There's a clear path out of it that doesn't involve rewriting the whole codebase.
+  - Can be opted out of for people running separate instances.

+## Make collaboration easy

-- Try to create "easy entry paths" of customization people can try to tackle
+- Create approachable "entry paths" for customization/expansions collaborators can try to tackle.
-- write exhaustive guides to collaboration
+- Write exhaustive guides to collaboration.
+Make them beginner friendly.
+- _Do not burn people out.
+Do not burn people out.
+Do not burn people out._
+  - If the project can't succeed without people tethering on the verge of burn out, the project isn't succeeding.
-- try to organize events for the purpose of onboarding more coders in fandom
+- Aspirationally try to encourage more coders in fandom by organizing events, networking and offering a safe space to get their feet wet in.
+  - This should be a learning environment for those willing to put in the work!
-- onboarding of collaborators should be easy at all levels
+- Accomodate collaborators at all levels of ability and availability.
-- try to create system to accomodate collaborators at all levels of ability. (a diverse set of collaborators makes the product better, but regardless of that we want to be a tide that lifts everyone up).
+  - A diverse set of collaborators makes the product better.
+Regardless, we want this project to be a tide that lifts everyone up.

-## Build on open standards and platforms

-No app stores stuff or platform that can legally deny their use (so open source projects only in the critical path). a paid solution can be used in the short term if there's a clear path out of it/taken is care to ensure that we do indeed have an out that wont collpse the whole codebase/is opt in for people running separate instances. a closed solution can be used in the short term if there's a clear path out of it/taken is care to ensure that we do indeed have an out that wont collpse the whole codebase/is opt in for people running separate instances.

-## think for long term and scale
+## Think for the long term

-even if you dont think its going to need to scale we shod alwaus consider how we would handle the need in case (or why scaling to that growth would be antithetical to oue principles). we dont need to build for scale right away, but we shouldnt be caught off guard by accidental success.
+- We dont need to build for scale right away, but we shouldnt be caught off guard by accidental success.
+- Maintainability is _extremely important_ for a project like this.
+- Build on open standards and platforms
+  - No relying on app stores or platform that can legally deny us their use.
+    - This means open source projects only in the critical path.

-## always consider accessibility
+## Always consider accessibility

 It's important that Boba be accessible to all.
 This should include neurodiverse, disabled, queer and all genre of people at all income levels, of all faith, races, sizes, identities and interests.

-In the kickstart phase it might not always be possible to prioritize the needs of everyone (for example, making Boba work on low-end devices/connections at this stage would require architectural work we dont have resources for).
+In the kickstart phase it might not always be possible to prioritize everyone's needs (e.g. making Boba work on low-end devices/connections at this stage would require architectural work we dont have resources for).
 With that said, "cutting corners" should always be a conscious choice, and should always be done with an eye towards facilitating that type of work when the right time (which should be actively sought) comes.